 Do you need some inspiration for your New Year’s resolutions?
 If you’re in a resolution rut and feeling some of that winter gloom, then you’re not alone.
-Most of the top goals for 2016 fitted into the predictable categories of losing weight, taking more holidays, reading more, drinking less alcohol, and giving up smoking.
+Most New Year’s goals fit into the predictable categories of losing weight, taking more holidays, reading more, drinking less alcohol, and giving up smoking.
 Despite the day-to-day nature of these aspirations, most people go back on their New Year’s resolutions by the end of the first week of January!

-To help you on your way to an exciting start to 2017, we’ve enlisted the help of some of history’s greatest literary and philosophical figures–on their own resolutions, and inspiring thoughts for the New Year.
+To help you on your way to an exciting start to the year, we’ve enlisted the help of some of history’s greatest literary and philosophical figures–on their own resolutions, and inspiring thoughts for the New Year.

 1. Count your blessings